InjectiveLabs/chainlink-injective/README.md

 ### Step 1

-Clone https://github.com/InjectiveLabs/injective-core on branch `f/ocr` and build the chain node.
+Clone https://github.com/InjectiveLabs/injective-core on branch `dev` and build the chain node.
 It will have the OCR chain module that is ready to accept transmissions.
 Installing the node is as simple as running `make install` in the corresponding repo.

 ### Step 2